 4) Yann LeCun

-While LeCun might not be as famous as Kurzweil, Bostrom or Tegmark, he is arguably the most important of all of them.
-As the Chief AI scientist at Facebook’s research division, he is at the forefront of using artificial intelligence to change the way the world’s largest and most powerful social network operates.
+While LeCun might not be as famous as Kurzweil or Tegmark, he is certainly no less important than them.
+As the Chief AI scientist at Facebook’s research division, he is at the forefront of using AI to change the way the world’s largest and most powerful social network operates.

 His background is in machine learning and computer vision: teaching computers how to see just like humans.
-He is also the creator of various neural network models and algorithms that are designed to make computers think just like biological organisms.
+He is also the creator of various neural network models designed to make computers think just like biological organisms.

-LeCun’s AI interests might sound futuristic until you consider that Facebook’s photo recognition tool – in which Facebook can identify names and faces in nearly any photo that you upload to the social network – is powered by machine learning.
+LeCun’s AI interests might sound futuristic until you consider that Facebook’s photo recognition tool is powered by machine learning.
+It’s the same tool which Facebook uses to identify names and faces in nearly any photo that you upload.

 And now data privacy activists are warning that Facebook’s ability to collect nearly unlimited data on its users (whether via the Facebook app, Instagram, Whatsapp or Messenger), combined with the company’s growing AI prowess, could put everyday users at risk.